-Presentations from two dynamic and engaging keynote speakers will be followed by examples and discussion of systems-level work on these complex and critical issues.
+Presentations from two dynamic and engaging keynote speakers were followed by examples, questions, and discussion of systems-level work on these complex and critical issues.

-Together we’ll share, discuss, and explore many topics and perspectives, including: historical, statewide, and regional food systems, the dynamic role of land grant universities, and progressive ways of engaging with local communities to co-create a resilient future.
+Together we shared, discussed, and explored many topics and perspectives, including: historical, statewide, and regional food systems, the dynamic role of land grant universities, and progressive ways of engaging with local communities to co-create a resilient future.

-Continue the conversation during a reception at the Oregon Historical Society, and view the exhibit that celebrates OSU’s 150th anniversary.
+We continued the conversation during a reception at the Oregon Historical Society, and viewed the exhibit that celebrates OSU’s 150th anniversary.

 Special thanks to Lauren Gwin, OSU Center for Small Farms & Community Food Systems, for her work helping to plan and moderate this event.

-This event is part of OSU’s 150th anniversary celebration.
+This event was part of OSU’s 150th anniversary celebration.
 Learn more at OSU150.org.